 Enter your details to view and download the full PDF version

 Customer experience matters.
-Digital adoption has surged since the events of 2020, and while the market is growing relentlessly, standards are sky-high, and competition is more cutthroat than ever.
+Digital adoption continues to surge, and while the market is growing relentlessly, standards are sky-high, and competition is more cutthroat than ever.

 In this definitive guide, you’ll get an overview of Core Web Vitals, their impact on your business, and how to equip your team to improve scores and boost KPIs.

 If you’ve already heard about Core Web Vitals, you’ve probably seen them as just another requirement from Google that can hurt your search engine visibility.
 That’s far from the full picture.

 Core Web Vitals are a long-overdue opportunity to see your software through the eyes of your user, create a unified focus on customer experience throughout your organization, and future-proof your business.

 Scoring highly will also protect your search ranking and organic traffic, but Core Web Vitals are really about better digital experiences, delivering a fast-feeling, performant site that attracts and delights customers.
 This unifies your engineering, marketing, and design teams with a shared goal, and better yet, extends user sessions, reduces bounce rates, and increases conversions.

 As site builds become heavier while attention spans shorten, performance must be viewed through the lens of user experience.
 But the array of available tools and metrics aren’t helping teams to answer the question that matters most: are my customers having a good digital experience?

 In 2020, Google set out to provide a simple and unambiguous way to objectively understand the user experience.
 A rigorous research and development process produced three new metrics: Core Web Vitals.

 Each Core Web Vital represents a distinct facet of the user experience: loading speed, interactivity, and visual stability.